-Type design.++++ The set of data and information necessary to define an aircraft, remote pilot station, engine or propeller type for the purpose of airworthiness determination. ++++ Applicable as of 26 November 2026.
+Type design.++++ The set of data and information necessary to define an aircraft, remote pilot station, engine or propeller type for the purpose of airworthiness determination.

 Type Rating.
 An aircraft require a type rating is decided by the National Civil Aviation Authority, in accordance with specifications outlined by ICAO.